Gail Davies: Height of her career

-She signed with RCA Records in 1984 and released Where Is a Woman to Go.
-Produced by Gail and James Taylor's bass player, Leland Sklar, this album featured two more hit singles – "Breakaway", which went to No. 15 on the charts and "Jagged Edge of a Broken Heart," climbing to No. 20.
+Gail signed with RCA Records in 1984 and released Where Is a Woman to Go.
+Produced by Gail and James Taylor's bass player, Leland Sklar, this album featured two more hit singles – "Breakaway", which went to number 15 on the charts and "Jagged Edge of a Broken Heart," climbing to number 20.
 The last single from this album, a duet with Dolly Parton entitled "Unwed Fathers," was said to be too controversial for country radio.
-Written by John Prine and Bobby Braddock, this song barely made it into the Billboard Top 50.
+Written by John Prine and Bobby Braddock, this song barely made it into the Billboard top 50.

-Inspired by a trip to England in 1985, she formed a country/rock band called Wild Choir.
-They released one self-titled album on RCA Records and three Billboard singles – "Heart To Heart, "Safe in the Arms of Love" and "Next Time," written by Davies, Pam Rose and Mary Ann Kennedy.
+Inspired by a trip to England in 1985, Gail formed a country/rock band called Wild Choir.
+They released one self-titled album on RCA Records and three Billboard singles – "Heart to Heart", "Safe in the Arms of Love", and "Next Time", written by Davies, Pam Rose, and Mary Ann Kennedy.

 In 1989, Davies signed with MCA Records and produced an album of 10 self-penned compositions entitled Pretty Words.
-The album garnered two more Top 50 singles "Waiting Here For You" and "Hearts in the Wind".
-The song the record company chose not to release, written by Davies and Harry Stinson, was entitled "Tell Me Why."
+The album garnered two more top-50 singles, "Waiting Here for You" and "Hearts in the Wind".
+The song that the record company chose not to release, written by Davies and Harry Stinson, was entitled "Tell Me Why."
 It went on to become a hit for Curb recording artist Jann Browne.
+Browne would later record another of Gail's original compositions, "Better Love Next Time," co-written with Paul Kennerley.

-She moved to Capitol Records in 1989 and released two albums – The Other Side of Love and The Best Of Gail Davies.
-Hired by Capitol/EMI in 1990 to become Nashville's first female staff producer, Davies spent four years working with young artists such as Mandy Barnett before starting her own record label, Little Chickadee Productions.
+Gail moved to Capitol Records in 1989 and released two albums – The Other Side of Love and The Best of Gail Davies.
+Hired by Capitol/EMI in 1990 to become Nashville's first female staff producer, Davies spent four years working with young artists such as Mandy Barnett before starting her own record label, Little Chickadee Productions (LCP).
 She produced and released an album in 1995 entitled Eclectic, which was chosen by The New York Times as one of the "Ten Best Country Albums of the Year."
-Other LCP releases include Gail Davies Greatest Hits, Love Ain't Easy, Live and Unplugged at the Station Inn, The Songwriter Sessions, Since I Don't Have You (featuring Benny Golson), and Beyond the Realm of Words produced by Davies and Chris Scruggs.
+Other LCP releases include Gail Davies' Greatest Hits, Love Ain't Easy, Live and Unplugged at the Station Inn, The Songwriter Sessions, Since I Don't Have You (featuring jazz legend Benny Golson), and Beyond the Realm of Words produced by Davies and Chris Scruggs.